 Molly McCluskey is a freelance journalist covering inequality, immigration, and foreign affairs.
-She is an Atlantic Fellow for Social and Economic Equity at the London School of Economics.

 Gun control advocates point to Australia for inspiration in ending gun violence.
 The Australian Ambassador to the United States, Joe Hockey, thinks they should stop.